hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_schedule.html.markdown

                           If you try to schedule your action in the past, Auto Scaling returns an error message.
 * `recurrence` - (Optional) The time when recurring future actions will start.
 Start time is specified by the user following the Unix cron syntax format.
 * `min_size` - (Optional) The minimum size for the Auto Scaling group.
-Default 0.
+Default
+0. Set to -1 if you don't want to change the minimum size at the scheduled time.
 * `max_size` - (Optional) The maximum size for the Auto Scaling group.
-Default 0.
+Default
+0. Set to -1 if you don't want to change the maximum size at the scheduled time.
 * `desired_capacity` - (Optional) The number of EC2 instances that should be running in the group.
 Default 0.
+Set to -1 if you don't want to change the desired capacity at the scheduled time.

 ~> **NOTE:** When `start_time` and `end_time` are specified with `recurrence` , they form the boundaries of when the recurring action will start and stop.